syncfusion-content/javascript-docs/js/SplitButton/Concepts-and-Features/Easy-customization.md

 Execute the above code to render the following output.

-{% include image.html url="/js/SplitButton/Concepts-and-Features/Easy-customization_images/Easy-customization_img3.png" Caption="Split button with different content types"%}
+{% include image.html url="/js/SplitButton/Concepts-and-Features/Easy-customization_images/Easy-customization_img3.png" Caption="Figure 5: Split button with different content types"%}

 ## Image Position

 To provide the best look and feel for **Split Button**, position of images in **Split Button** is important.
 Using **imagePosition** property, you can easily customize the position of images inside **Split Button** without using any complex CSS. **imagePosition** property is applicable only with the **textandimage** content type property.
 This property represent the position of images with respect to text.

-_Property Table_

 <table>
 <tr>